-Technology and scientific knowledge transfer enclose a set of actions aimed at facilitating commercial exploitation and social impact of research capabilities and out-comings achieved by R&D activities.
+Technology and scientific knowledge transfer enclose a set of actions aimed at facilitating commercial exploitation and the social impact of research capabilities and out-comings achieved by R&D activities.

 A suitable background for knowledge transfer is an innovation ecosystem and its effectiveness requires technology intelligence throughout the process.
 To identify risks, opportunities and potential collaboration synergies among scientific development and productive and social needs is the main goal of technology and knowledge transfer.